Lulahab/SQL-project/QA.md

 	 coalesce(productrefundamount,0) as productrefundamount
 from all_sessions

+2.

-2.--standardize data;find issues in the data and fix it:inconsistent data formats,capitalization,
+--standardize data;find issues in the data and fix it:inconsistent data formats,capitalization,

 --query for handling captialztion